singh1114/best/_posts/2020-08-30-asynchronous-behaviour-using-asyncio-in-python.md

 After the release of Python 3.8, which moved the `asyncio.run()` method to stable API, you can start using it without any problem.

-The only issue with moving from a `synchronous` approach to an async one is to change the way of thinking about the problem.
-You have to change the way you think about solving every problem.
-Once you reach that point, believe me, you will love it.
+The only issue with moving from a `synchronous` approach to an async one, is to change the way of thinking about the problems.
+You have to change the way you think about every little detail.
+Once you reach that point of thinking in terms of async functions, believe me, you will love it.

-## How does it work?
+## How does it work under the hood?

 Let's check the type of the async function.